ctufts/ctufts.github.io/_posts/blog/2017-07-12-ConfidenceIntervals.md

 1. Sample a population.
 2. Calculate your statistic from the sample.
 For sake of simplicity we can just go with the sample mean.
 3. Calculate confidence interval around sample.
-I realize I still haven't explained what it is, but bear with me.
+I realize I  haven't explained what a confidence interval is, but bear with me.
 For now just know it is a range of values.
 4. Is the population parameter (assuming it is known) inside the confidence interval?
 5. Repeat a large number of times (let's call that N for now).